 Ashley represents an independent and locally owned professional plumbing team.

 According to the United States Census Bureau, the percentage of residents age 65 and older has increased by nearly three percent since the turn of the century.
 This is largely attributed to the baby boomer generation, who started reaching this threshold in 2005.
 Those still reaching retirement age, including nearly 72.5 million individuals born in the last year of the baby boom, will add to this number by 2030.
-By 2050, the percentage of the population over 65 is anticipated to increase to twenty, which would be a 5% increase from today.
+By 2050, the percentage of the population over 65 is anticipated to increase to 20, which would be a 5% increase from today.

 Per the Center for Disease Control, 16.3% of adults are currently described as living with "any form of physical functioning difficulty."
 In particular, 12% individuals over age 75 require help with personal care from other persons.
 As these numbers are expected to increase, there is a push to find new ways to allow independence regardless of age or ability by adapting the environment to the individual rather than the other way around.